yabwe/medium-editor/CUSTOM-EVENTS.md

 ## Proxied Custom Events

-These events are triggered whenever a native browser event is triggered for any of the `contenteditable` elements monitored by this instnace of MediumEditor.
+These events are triggered whenever a native browser event is triggered for any of the `contenteditable` elements monitored by this instance of MediumEditor.

 For example, the `editableClick` custom event will be triggered when a native `click` event is fired on any of the `contenteditable` elements.
 This provides a single event listener that can get fired for all elements, and also allows for the `contenteditable` element that triggered the event to be passed to the listener.